 Warm water: Use for fabrics like nylon and poly-blends, blouses, dresses, pants and fabrics that shouldn’t be ironed.

 Hot water: Wash towels, sheets, heavily soiled items and pre-shrunk fabrics with hot water.
-Hot water can help remove stains like sweat, grass and lipstick.
+Hot water can help remove stains like sweat, nail polish, makeup, grass and lipstick.

 2. Prep and sort your clothes for the wash cycle

 Before you put your clothes in the washer, go through each item individually and remove any loose items that can’t be washed.
 Then sort and separate your clothing based on fabric type and color.